|

 Plug the RV cord into the 30amp/120v AC outlet; if the RV plug doesn’t fit the generator plug, you have to purchase a twisted lock extension.

-STEP 7: Remove Plug of the RV Cord:
+STEP 7: Remove the Plug of the RV Cord:

 Plug out the RV cord once your batteries are fully charged and turn off the generator.
 Never turn – off the generator first.

-PRO TIP: A Smart Multi-Stage Battery Charger could be a great investment to fasten your charging process.
+PRO TIP: A Smart Multi-Stage Battery Charger could be a great investment to speed up your charging process.
 I am using Renogy 12V 50A DC On-Board Input MPPT Charger

 What Safety Precautions Should Be Taken